ysglh/DeepVideoAnalytics/deploy/gpu/readme.md

-# Single machine with GPU deployment
+# Deployment on single machines with multiple GPUs

 The docker-compose files in this repo are intended for single instance GPU deployment.
 E.g. A single EC2 or a GCP instance.
 For several one-off workloads this is good enough.

-- install_gcp_cuda_drivers.sh install CUDA along with drivers on GCP Ubuntu Xenial VM ( Not need for AWS since the DL AMI contains pre-installed drivers.)
+- install_cuda_drivers.sh install CUDA along with drivers on GCP Ubuntu Xenial VM ( Not need for AWS since the DL AMI contains pre-installed drivers.)

 - docker-compose-gpu.yml : Docker compose file for single GPU with at last 12 Gb VRAM.

-- docker-compose-multi-gpu.yml : Docker compose file for multiple GPUs.
+- docker-compose-<n>-gpus.yml : Docker compose file for multiple GPUs.

 - fix_docker_compose.py : make nvidia-docker default runtime.